Select Driving School serves Mission and Abbotsford, BC.

 It seems to make no sense that a person can pass a road test without ever checking a mirror, even once.

 But the ICBC people who developed the tests have an explanation.
 In fairness, examiners can't reliably mark people for failing to mirror check because examiners can't be completely sure if the mirror(s) were seen, while if the driver didn't turn his head, then conclusively a shoulder check was not done.

-Are they actually saying to people not to use mirrors?
+Are they actually telling people not to use mirrors?

-No, of course not, but the end result is that examiners are implying, by omission, that mirrors don't need to be used before changing direction.
+No, of course not.
+The problem is that examiners are implying, by omission, that mirrors don't need to be used before changing direction.
 They say "you have to signal and shoulder check" (sometimes the order is reversed) giving the impression that mirror checking is unnecessary.

 Most people hearing this from an examiner will interpret it in one of two ways, and both ways mean trouble:

 (a) that drivers need only be concerned about vehicles in the blind spot, which ignores the risk of vehicles coming up quickly from behind that will not be detected with a shoulder check alone...